kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 Csound Executable

 :   This is a command for what version of Csound to execute when blue
     renders the project in realtime.
-The default value of \"csound\" works if you have a version of Csound in your path named \"csound\".
+The default value of "csound" works if you have a version of Csound in your path named "csound".
     You may use any command here that would call csound that would work as if you were running csound from a terminal.

-    Using the button marked \"\...\" on the right will open up a file dialog so that you can find and select the Csound executable to use to run Csound.
+    Using the button marked "\..." on the right will open up a file dialog so that you can find and select the Csound executable to use to run Csound.

     If you are using the API, you still need to have something set here.
-    You can set it to \"csound\" in that case.
+    You can set it to "csound" in that case.

     ::: {.note}
     ::: {.title}